We live in a world of streams of data. You would think it should be easy to access book sales data to find out where

 Half the money I spend on advertising is wasted; the trouble is I don’t know which half.

-But analyze your data if and when you can, and you may be able to discover what is working and what is not working in your book promotion efforts.
+But analyze your data if and when you can.
+You may be able to discover what is working and what is not working in your book promotion efforts.